ece-student/Team-16/docs/lab4/lab4.md

 # Lab 4
-The main goal of this lab is communication and visual mapping of communicated information.
-The finished robot will have to communicate wirelessly to us so that we can map the maze visually onto the computer.
-Thus this lab was broken up into two subteams.
-The radio subteam implemented the communication while the Graphics/FPGA subteam figured out how to use the data received to finish the maze mapping on the screen by continuing off from the previous lab.[click here to see the original lab manual](https://cei-lab.github.io/ece3400/lab4.html)
+The main goal of this lab is visual mapping of communicated information.
+The finished robot will have to communicate wirelessly to us to update information on the maze that it is mapping.
+This will enable us to map the maze visually onto the computer.
+Thus this lab was broken up into two subteams: radio and FPGA.
+The radio subteam implemented the communication while the FPGA subteam figured out how to use the communicated data received to finish the maze mapping on the screen by continuing off from the previous lab.[click here to see the original lab manual](https://cei-lab.github.io/ece3400/lab4.html)

 The following is a visual representation of what we hope to achieve.
 ![](overview.png)